States Sue U.S. to Void $10,000 Cap on State and Local Tax Deduction

 Have these states set their citizens up for IRS troubles if they utilize these work-arounds?
 Are these states now concerned that their work-arounds might not pass muster and will be ruled invalid after several years in the courts, so they are now pre-emptively suing the federal government?

 Taxpayers in states with work-arounds should carefully consider all potential ramifications when deciding whether to get involved with something that could drag through the courts for years, with potential interest and penalties on taxes owed if (more likely, when) the IRS prevails.
-Contact a Lutz, Selig & Zeronda, L.L.P. professional with questions.
+Contact a Lutz, Selig & Zeronda, CPAs, L.L.P. professional with questions.